-Approval of the GT19 site would locate the pitches between the canal and a fast and busy road (Birmingham Road A4177) at this section of the proposed site the road narrows and constructed with tight bends.
+Approval of the GT19 site would locate the pitches between the canal and a fast and busy road (Birmingham Road A4177).
 Traffic on this road is already dangerous and if proposed housing developments occur it would be set to increase.
 This road has had 2 fatal accidents in the last five years.
 There was also another serious accident in March 2014.

 Movement of caravans and large vehicles in and out of the site on such a fast and busy road would not only be potentially dangerous to the proposed occupiers of the GT19 site it could increase the likelihood of more accidents to other traffic.
-By increasing the possibility of an accident in this location could be catastrophic by involving the petrol station with flammable fluids.
 In fact an application by the current owner for the importation, storage and cutting of timber was refused on the grounds of Green Belt citing the fact that the site is on a busy and fast main road (Birmingham Road A4177).
 To refuse the landowner's application on such grounds and then ignore them when assessing the GT19 proposal is contradictory.